JOHN WICK

 This film is a classic example of Stylish Tosh.
 Or, to be more generous, Very Stylish Tosh.

 The action and fight sequences are beautifully shot and choreographed, so much so that I wasn't bored by them.
 But then again I was never excited or thrilled by them either.
 They were just nice to look at.
+There is no dramatic tension in them because we know John Wick will survive, because he is the protagonist and because he seems almost superhuman.

 This is a revenge narrative, which I normally enjoy, but here our hero is seeking vengeance because his dog was killed.
 True, the dog in question was a from-the-grave gift from his recently deceased wife.
 But by the end of the film, when dozens of people have died, including a good friend of John's, you do have to ask yourself whether it was all worth it.